 Mike Andrada, a local farmer and handyman, wonders the same thing.

 He lives directly across the street from Slater’s lot.
 His clothing of choice is not board shorts but overalls; if the sport isn’t pro wrestling, he’s not particularly interested.

-During a recent interview, Andrada told me he’d never heard of Kelly Slater and didn’t have the foggiest idea what was happening across the street, other than that whoever owned the place clearly had some money to spend.
+In 2017 Andrada told me he’d never heard of Kelly Slater and didn’t have the foggiest idea what was happening across the street, other than that whoever owned the place clearly had some money to spend.